Top 14 Things to Do in Reykjavik

 Reykjavik is a city of pleasant surprises.
 You can discover many of its hidden treasures on your own, or you can take advantage of it as the starting point for several guided tours.

-In addition to everything in the city, there are many things to do near Reykjavik on a half-day or full-day tour.
+In addition to everything in the city, there are many things to do near the capital on fun Reykjavik day trips, which can take half-day or full-day.

 Another option is to visit Videy, the most famous island off the Reykjavik shore.
 Videy is home to the Yoko Ono Imagine Peace Tower, a memorial to John Lennon.